Baba Raghav Das Medical College: History

 The college is run by the state government.
 In August 2014, the Union Health Ministry led by Harsh Vardhan announced a plan to modernise the institute's infrastructure and to transform into a "super-speciality facility" on par with the All India Institute of Medical Sciences.

 Scientists at the Government Regional Public Analyst Laboratory on the college campus were the first to discover that Maggi noodles contain too much monosodium glutamate (MSG), resulting in a high-profile case in the media.

-BRD Medical College is the only tertiary referral hospital in a 300 km2 area around Gorakhpur, serving patients from 15 surrounding districts.
+Till establishment of AIIMS Gorakhpur, BRD Medical College was the only tertiary referral hospital in a 300 km2 area around Gorakhpur, serving patients from 15 surrounding districts.
 It is a major centre for treating encephalitis, a disease that has seen regular outbreaks during the monsoon season in the Gorakhpur region.
 Patients, especially poor ones, come from several neighbouring districts, Bihar, and the neighbouring country of Nepal.
 According to a 2017 estimate, the BRD Medical College treats over 60% of the encephalitis cases in India and receives 2500–3000 encephalitis patients every year.
 Most of the encephalitis cases arrive during August–October, when the number of patients in the hospital ranges from 400–700.